Nykyforove

-Nykyforove (Никифорове) is an urban-type settlement in the Snizhne urban hromada, Horlivka Raion, Donetsk Oblast (province) of eastern Ukraine.
+Nykyforove (Никифорове) is a rural settlement in Snizhne urban hromada, Horlivka Raion, Donetsk Oblast, eastern Ukraine.
 Population:

+History

+During World War II, Nykyforove was occupied by Nazi Germany between October 31, 1941 and September 1, 1943.
+Nykyforove received urban-type settlement status in 1957.

 Demographics

 According to the 2001 Ukrainian census, the village had a population of 408 residents.

 The majority of the population in Nykyforove speaks Russian as their first language, with 87.99% of residents stating it as their mother tongue.
 A smaller proportion of the population, 12.01%, identified Ukrainian as their mother tongue.